Jaundice

 Cirrhosis of liver |

-Usually chronic addiction to alcohol and also in non-alcoholic steatosis. |
+Usually chronic alcohol addiction and also in non-alcoholic steatosis. |

 Obstructive Jaundice.

-Obstruction of free flow of bile from the liver to the duodenum can happen in various medical conditions, the chief among them are Gall stones, Cholangiohepatitis, Liver flukes in East Asia countries.
-Cancer of the head of the pancreas, Metastatic cancer of lymph nodes of portahepatis and lymphoma, and Hepatocellular carcinoma
+Obstruction of free flow of bile from the liver to the duodenum can happen in various medical conditions, the chief among them are Gall stones, Cholangiohepatitis, and Liver flukes in East Asia countries.
+Cancer of the head of the pancreas, Metastatic cancer of lymph nodes of portahepatis and lymphoma, and Hepatocellular carcinoma.

 Viral Hepatitis.